 Most Electronic Speed Controls have an R/C input and this is (almost always) a ‘center-off’ input.
 An R/C pulse is always between 1000 and 2000 micro seconds.
 The center off mode sets the pulse to exactly in the middle of that range (1500us) to stop the motor.
 As the throttle is advanced, the pulse width increases until it gets to 2000us which is full speed forward.
-Likewise, when the reverse lever is set on the PT, advancing the throttle then decreases the pulse width from 1500 until it gets to 1000 which is full speed reverse.
+Likewise, when the knob is depressed on the T5000 for reverse, advancing the throttle then decreases the pulse width from 1500 until it gets to 1000 which is full speed reverse.

 Note the relay outputs.
-The AirRx has two digital outputs that can be assigned to DCC Function Codes from the PT to drive relays – Pololu Relay Module
+The AirRx has two digital outputs that can be assigned to DCC Function Codes to drive relays or other outputs.
+Pololu Relay Module

 Below is a diagram of the pins on the Receiver.
 These are standard R/C connections, the pins closest to the edge of the board are ground, the pins in the middle are +3v and the pins nearest the chip are the signal pins.

 Note that this is a THREE volt device, do not hook 5v to it for any length of time!

 Y X s1 s0 D 3v | | | | | |________ Power Connection (+3v) | | | | |____________ DCC logic level out | | | |________________ Servo 0 (Throttle) | | |____________________ Servo 1 (Direction in Steam mode) | |________________________ Digital Output X |____________________________ Digital Output Y